anprieco/personal-site/blog/index.md

 ---
-title: Blog
+title: Conferences & Courses
 nav:
-  order: 4
+  order: 3
   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}Conferences & Courses

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Moments of learning, sharing, and inspiration: From conferences and talks to hands-on courses and workshops that have shaped my scientific journey.

 {% include section.html %}